VIDEO GALLERY

 Just another EPIC adventure aboard the "NOTORIOUS" while fishing at Corbetania.

-To make a long story and long day/night of fishing shorter we finally wrapped things up at 4:00 AM.
+To make a long story and long day of fishing shorter, we finally wrapped things up at 4:00 AM.
 It just goes to show that our never give up routine had paid off..........
 AGAIN!

-MAG BAY FISHING NOVEMBER 2009 ABORD THE "JERAMAR"
+MAG BAY FISHING NOVEMBER 2009 ABOARD THE "JERAMAR"

 As good as the fishing can get at the "world famous" Mag Bay we were a little unfortunate this year as the Striped Marlin were hard to find.
 We were fortunate enough to find at least a Striper or two per day as well as some Blue Marlin, Tuna and lots of Dorado.
 We started off in early November working the 100 Fathom line out in front of the Entrada up to the Thetis and down South to the Pinnacle Rock area.
 In the 20+ days of fishing we watched the bite slowly increase to seeing multiple Marlin per day.
 One notable catch was a 250 pound Blue Marlin that was hooked by two anglers while dropping back live Mackerel.
 The fish was greedy and ate both baits landing two 8/0 circle hooks in each corner of the jaw.
 Thanks again to the owners,family and friends of the "JERAMAR" for a fun month of fishing and not to go without mentioning the incredible food throughout the entire trip.